hellodavie/mppd/readme.md

 Tabs are used for both indentation and alignment in the prettified/intermediate output, which is aligned for editing in Visual Studio Code.
 Spaces are used in the final/preprocessed code, so that your code looks consistent across different editors.

+The output will be suffixed with `.pretty`.
+When the `--replace` parameter is specified, a backup of your file will be produced and the prettified output replaces your input file.
+A summary of the changes will also be printed to stdout.

 ## Preprocessor
 All code written below a function label, until either the next function label or the end of the file,